Hi-Folks/statistics/README.md

 In this package I'm collecting some useful statistic functions.
 Once upon a time, I was playing with FIT files.
 A FIT file is a file where is collected a lot of information about your sport activities.
 In that file you have the tracking of your Hearth Rate, Speed, Cadence, Power etc.
 I needed to apply some statistic functions to understand better the numbers and the sport activity performance.
-I collected some functions like:
-- mean: the average of the data set (and geometric mean);
-- mode: the most common number in data set (and multi mode);
-- median: the middle of the set of values (median low and median high);
-- range: the difference between the largest and smallest values
-- first quartile ( or lowest percentile);
-- third quartile (or highest percentile);
-- frequency table (cumulative, relative);
-- standard deviation (population and sample);
-- variance (population and sample);
-- etc...
+I collected some functions like mean, mode, median, range, quantiles, first quartile ( or 25th percentile), third quartile (or 75th percentile), frequency table (cumulative, relative), standard deviation (population and sample), variance (population and sample) etc...

 > This package is inspired by the [Python statistics module](https://docs.python.org/3/library/statistics.html)